able-test/able-test/README.md

 Who is this for?

-Someone who is hosting a JAMStack application on Cloudflare and wants to run a split test
+Someone who is hosting a JAMStack application on Cloudflare and wants to run a split test.
+We offer the option to use your own analytics service like Google Analytics, or we can deploy an Umami Webserver to AWS infrastructure for you which will use ECS and RDS under your custom domain name with the url `ableumami.yoursite.whatever`, and in about 30-40 minutes you will have a fully operational split test with a beautiful and informative dashboard for your own custom events!

 #### PREREQUISITES